burgerian/gimp-python-animation/README.md

 3. Open the python-fu console "Filters > Python-fu > Console".
 4. Run `stack()` in the Python-fu console.
 All the images get combined into one image as layers.
 5. Use "Image > Transform" to rotate the image to the correct orientation.
 6. Use "Image > Scale" to scale the image to the pixel dimensions you want.
-It's best if the image fits on your screen.
+It's best if the image fits on your screen at 100% zoom.
 7. Save the image (in GIMP's `.xcf` format).
 8. File > Close All and discard changes.
 This is necessary because the Python-fu can't close your other now-empty images for you.
 9. Reopen the GIMP file you saved.